aherrero/aherrero.github.io/_posts/2017-06-17-IoTAutomaticPlantWatering.markdown

 [L7812](https://www.sparkfun.com/products/12766).
 The circuit will be
 ![alt text](/assets/IoTAutomaticPlantWatering_v0.2/7812Circuit.png)

   As alternative of the LM317, it's a good solution.
-This solution will be implemented in the next iteration [Part 2]()
+This solution will be implemented in the next iteration [Version 2](/arduino/iot/2017/09/10/IoTAutomaticPlantWatering_2.html)

 [Link to project](https://github.com/aherrero/IoTAutomaticPlantWatering)